basho/basho_docs/content/riak/ts/1.4.0/using/querying/guidelines.md

 * Column to column comparisons are not currently supported.
 * Secondary indexing (2i) will not work with Riak TS.
-* Riak Search will not work with Riak TS.
+* Riak search will not work with Riak TS.
 * Queries are limited by the number of quanta they can span when specifying the time limits.